saratmoka/grid-fw/README.md

 **Grid-FW** is a gradient-based approach that transforms the NP-hard combinatorial sparse portfolio selection problem into a constrained continuous optimization task via Boolean relaxation, while preserving equivalence with the original problem on the set of binary points.
 Our algorithm employs a tunable parameter $\delta > 0$ that transmutes the auxiliary objective from a convex to a concave function.
 This allows a stable convex starting point, followed by a controlled path toward a sparse binary solution as the tuning parameter increases and the objective moves toward concavity.

 In practice, our method matches commercial solvers in asset selection for most instances and, in rare instances, the solution differs by a few assets whilst showing a negligible error in portfolio variance.

-Following, simple 2-dimensional example illustrates the our algorithm.
+Following is an illustration of our method for simple 2-dimensional example when $k =1$.

 <div align="center">
 	<img src="./gifs/3d-convergence.gif" width="500" />